 Children often experience a different set of symptoms with phobias.
 They may not be able to express their fear as readily as adults.
 As a result, a child may cry, have a tantrum, or cling to their caregiver when afraid.

 Pinpointing the exact cause of your trichophobia may be difficult.
 The fear may come on suddenly or develop gradually over time.
-Some researchers believe it may arise from:
+Some

 - stress or anxiety